alinr19/alinr19/README.md

 ## 🌱 Fun fact

-> Îmi place să transform algoritmi și concepte AI în ceva vizual, clar și interactiv.
+> I love turning AI algorithms and concepts into something visual, clear, and interactive.

 ---

-<p align="center">🚀 Mulțumesc că ai trecut pe aici!
-Ne vedem prin cod! 🧠</p>
+<p align="center">🚀 Thanks for stopping by!
+See you in code! 🧠</p>